 With 50+ years since its establishment, St. Nersess Armenian Seminary has solidified its place at the heart of the Armenian Church in North America and as the gateway to its bright future.

-St. Nersess has given four primates, 40 clergy, and many lay ministers who are in service to the Armenian Church.
-The hierarchs include His Eminence Archbishop Avak Assadourian, Primate of the Diocese of the Armenian Church of Iraq; His Grace Bishop Vahan Hovhanessian, Primate of the Diocese of the Armenian Church of France; His Grace Bishop Nareg Berberian, Primate of the Diocese of the Armenian Church of Brazil; and the V. Rev. Fr.
-Daniel Findikyan, bishop-elect and Primate of the Eastern Diocese of the Armenian Church of America.
+St. Nersess has given 43 priests, including four primates, and many lay ministers who are serving the Armenian Church today.
+The hierarchs include His Eminence Archbishop Avak Assadourian, Primate of the Diocese of the Armenian Church of Iraq; His Grace Bishop Vahan Hovhanessian, Primate of the Diocese of the Armenian Church of France; His Grace Bishop Nareg Berberian, Primate of the Diocese of the Armenian Church of Brazil; and Bishop Daniel Findikyan, Primate of the Eastern Diocese of the Armenian Church of America.
 A large number of the clergy of the North American Dioceses have studied at St. Nersess, of whom several are the pastors of the largest parishes within these dioceses.
 Most of the clergy in the Eastern Diocese have studied at St. Nersess.
 The priests of the six largest Armenian Church parishes in the United States are St. Nersess alumni.
 Another unique aspect of the seminary’s program of study is that it offers theological education to lay people as well.
 Many share the conviction of the former President of the Board of Directors and Primate of the Eastern Diocese, His Eminence Abp.
 Khajag Barsamian, that “There is no future for the Armenian Church in America without St. Nersess Seminary.”